Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Introduction

 \section{Introduction}

-Embodied AI refers to artificial intelligence systems that are physically situated in the world --- typically within robots or agents that can sense, act, and learn through interaction with their environment.
-Building on this foundation, embodied AI is not just redefining the role of intelligent systems, it is reimagining their very nature.
-What fundamentally distinguishes the next generation of embodied AI agents from traditional AI systems, such as Large Language Models (LLMs) or static vision classifiers, is their demand for \textit{interactive, physically-grounded intelligence} \cite{duan2022survey}.
+Embodied AI refers to artificial intelligence systems that are physically situated in the world --- typically within robots or agents that can sense, act, and learn through interaction with their environment, e.g., ``Figure 01" by Figure AI, ``Boston Dynamics' Spot", and ``Meta Quest" or ``Apple Vision Pro" extended reality (XR) devices \cite{duan2022survey,figai}.
+Embodied AI is not just redefining the role of intelligent systems, it is reimagining their very nature.
+What fundamentally distinguishes the next generation of embodied AI agents from traditional AI systems, such as Large Language Models (LLMs) or static vision classifiers, is their demand for \textit{interactive, physically-grounded intelligence}.
 In particular, embodied agents must continuously perceive the world through multiple \textit{sensor modalities} (e.g., vision, touch, audio), interact with \textit{dynamic environments}, and adapt to \textit{diverse tasks}, from object manipulation and social interaction to navigating unstructured terrain for search-and-rescue and assisting surgeons in hospitals.

 These requirements cannot be met by the deployment of narrowly trained, single-task models at these AI agents.
 Instead, they naturally align with the capabilities of emerging \textit{multi-modal multi-task (M3T) foundation models (FMs)}, which are large-scale architectures \textit{often} pretrained on diverse datasets that span language, visual scenes, and human instructions~\cite{driess2023palm}.
-M3T FMs can provide a unified semantic backbone for embodied agents, enabling them to interpret instructions, understand environments, and plan actions.
-For example, a kitchen robot could leverage a single M3T FM to recognize ingredients, follow verbal commands, and manipulate utensils, even in settings it has never seen (e.g., through few/zero-shot learning).
+M3T-FMs can provide a unified semantic backbone for embodied agents, enabling them to interpret instructions, understand environments, and plan actions.
+For example, a kitchen robot could leverage a single M3T-FM to recognize ingredients, follow verbal commands, and manipulate utensils, even in settings it has never seen (e.g., through few/zero-shot learning).